foundriesio/docs/source/reference-manual/security/security.rst

 Security has multiple layers and dimensions.
 Such as:

- * How the operator manages keys for signing things.
+ * How the operator manages keys for signing.
 This includes TUF key management for signing what can be installed.
 It also includes how firmware is signed so that bootloaders will trust it.